 Lunch & Dinner

 For a damn good sandwich: These three places are all very different, but they have one thing in common – a damn good sandwich.
 Paris Banh Mi Cafe & Bakery makes a delicious Vietnamese Banh Mi sandwich, along with fun teas, boba drinks and French pastries.
 Stasio’s Italian Deli has gourmet Italian subs, an Italian market, and is conveniently located next to Sideward Brewing and other favorites in The Milk District.
+Swine & Sons makes an incredible shrimp roll.
 Last but not least, Pom Pom’s Tea House & Sandwicheria has withstood the test of time.
 I went in college (years ago!) and still enjoy it today.
 They have something for everyone.
 P.S.
 You have to try the Mama Ling Ling’s Thanksgiving sandwich at least once in your life!

 For a casual, order at the counter spot: Black Bean Deli is a delicious Cuban cafe, and Black Rooster Taqueria and Tako Cheena make great tacos.
 The benefit of the taco spots is that they’re very close walking distance to many of our favorite local bars you’ll find in my Orlando Bar Guide.

-For a mix of adventurous and not adventurous eaters: For something a little different that not everyone can find at home where they live, The Greek Corner and Hawkers both offer an approachable but still interesting menu.
+For a mix of adventurous and not adventurous eaters: For something a little different that not everyone can find at home where they live, Bem Bom, The Greek Corner and Hawkers both offer an approachable but still interesting menu.
+At Bem Bom, you have to try the lamb burger – it’s everyone’s favorite and award-winning!
 At The Greek Corner, the portions are large so you get a lot of bang for your buck.
 In the past year, they extended their patio and added an awning for shade – definitely sit outside if you go here!
 At Hawkers, we also prefer to sit outside where it’s not as noisy.
 We love their Kunizakari Nigori Cup cold unfiltered sake, bulgogi beef skewers, and Hawkers wings in the spring onion ginger sauce.

 For sharable tapas that’s perfect for groups: I honestly think we have taken every single visitor to Santiago’s Bodega.
 Friends and family always love it, and so do we!
 We’ve also tried all but a few items on the menu, and best of all, they are consistently cooked/prepared well time and time again.
 It’s hard to pick favorites but I’ll try!
 The beef carpaccio and prosciutto-wrapped dates are probably our most ordered.
 We also love the cheese and charcuterie plates (no surprise here!), shrimp and chorizo, petite-rack lamb, Brussels sprouts, beef tenderloin and spanakopita.
 Because most of our favorites are hot tapas, I prefer it for dinner or an evening snack.
 As I mentioned above, our favorite place to sit is outside, and second would be the bar area.